ericnjuki/hemedisapp/README.md

     (APACHE) copy dist folder to `htdocs` folder, (and rename it).
 Browse `localhost:8080/dist` to access the app

-    _For other deployment options, google how to deploy angular apps._
+    _For other deployment options, search how to deploy angular apps._

 * #### Building and Deploying the app locally (on IIS or APACHE) PART II